vctrvnn/diabetes_multiclass_classification/README.md

-# This is my notebook from kaggle compatition with 0.90065 score
+# This is my notebook from kaggle competition with 0.90065 score